It's easy to switch your supplier with uSwitch - a step-by-step guide.

 What if I change my mind?

-You have a cooling off period of 7 to 14 days.
+You have a cooling off period of 14 days.
 If you decide that you no longer want to switch your supplier, just contact your new supplier and let them know.
 They will be able to cancel the switch for you without interrupting your supply.

 Can I switch suppliers again?